 Step 3: Choose which blog content goes into your book

 Now that you have your book outlined, it’s time to consider which blog content fits into it.
-Remember to hew close to your book’s purpose and theme.
+Remember to get close to your book’s purpose and theme.
 Any blog content that doesn’t directly support it doesn’t belong in your book.

 You may also be able to include content from guest posts you’ve written, but you’ll need to check with the owner of the blog featuring your post.